krishnankanagaraj/subscription-dashboard-task/README.md

 - Users can register with name, email, and password
 - Passwords are securely hashed using bcrypt
 - JWT tokens are issued upon successful login
-- Refresh tokens stored in HTTP-only cookies
+- Refresh tokens stored in localStorage

 ### 2. Subscription Plans
-- Three tiers: Basic, Standard, Premium
+- Four tiers: Basic, Standard, Premium and Annual Basic
 - Each plan displays features and pricing
 - Users can view all available plans
 - Active subscription is highlighted